Making Habits Stick

 1. A trigger is provoked.

-2. A method carries out.
+2. A method is carried out.

 3. At the end of the method, a reward hits the brain’s pleasure center.